-These sensors use coplanar traces to create high frequency output from a 555 oscillator, but you’re lucky to see a range of more than 400 raw counts reading that filtered output with Arduino’s ADC.
-On 3.3v systems, you can remove the regulator, jumper the in->out pads, and then combine the sensor with an ADS1115 for 15-bit resolution.
-But I found you can’t push that combination past the ±4.096V gain setting or the 1115’s input impedance starts draining the peak detector cap. too quickly.
-That still gives you a working range of several thousand counts as long as you remember that the ADS1115 uses an internal vRef – so you also need to monitor the voltage supply to the sensor.
+These sensors use coplanar traces to filter high frequency output from a 555 oscillator, but you’re lucky to see a range of more than 400 raw counts reading that filtered output with Arduino’s 10-bit ADC.
+On 3.3v systems, you can remove the regulator and combine the sensor with an ADS1115 for 15-bit resolution.
+I found you can’t push that combination past the ±4.096V gain setting or the 1115’s low input impedance starts draining the output capacitor.
+But that still gives you a working range of several thousand counts as long as you remember that the ADS1115 uses an internal vRef – so you also need to monitor the voltage supplied to the sensor to correct for battery variation.
 Trying to read the sensors output with my EX330 when the sensor was running brought the output voltage down by about 0.33v and it’s got 10MΩ internal impedance similar to the ADS – so a cheaper voltmeter will knock the output from this sensor around even more.
-Differential readings against GND can reduce this problem somewhat because that doubles the ADC impedance for a given range.
+Differential readings can reduce this problem because that doubles the ADC’s impedance.

 These things are cheap enough that I’ve started noodling around with them for other tasks like measuring water level.
-With a water/air dielectric difference of about 80:1 even unmodified soil probes do that job well if you put in a little time for the calibration.
-When powered at 3.3v, the default config outputs a range of ~2.8v dry to 1.5v fully submerged in water.
-So an Arduino’s ADC gives you decent resolution over the probes 10cm length.
-And since the TL555 doesn’t draw much more than 5mA, you can supply it from a digital I/O pin to save power – provided you remove the C5&C6 and give the sensor a couple of seconds to charge the output capacitor after power on.
-Adding 100Ω in series to throttle the C1 inrush still leaves you with ~1.2v air/water delta.
-The sensors I tested take more than 35 seconds to ‘discharge’ down if you suddenly move the probe from air to water – but that might be a faulty resistor connection.
-I don’t think that will have much effect on soil readings given how slowly the natural system changes.
+With a water/air dielectric difference of about 80:1 even unmodified soil probes do that job well if you put in a little calibration time.
+When powered at 3.3v, the default config outputs a range of ~3.0v dry to 1.5v fully submerged in water.
+So Arduino’s 10-bit ADC gives you decent resolution over the probes 10cm length.
+And since the TL555 doesn’t draw more than 5mA (after settling), you can supply it from a digital I/O pin to save power – provided give the sensor a couple of seconds to charge the output capacitor after power on.
+Adding 120-150Ω in series to throttle capacitor inrush still leaves you with ~1.2v air/water delta.
+The sensors I tested rise quickly but take more than 35 seconds to ‘discharge’ down if you suddenly move the probe from air to water – but that might be a faulty resistor connection.
+(That won’t have much effect on soil readings given how slowly the natural system changes…)

 Cable & Epoxy Mounting: (click images to enlarge)